Marian-Vittek/raspilot/README.md

 You need to have at least a basic understanding of Linux and C programming in order to use Raspilot.
-Different modules in ./tool directory uses various 3rd party libraries.
+Different modules in ./tool directory use various 3rd party libraries.
 If you use those modules you will need to install corresponding libraries.
 That are common libraries like 'pigpio' and/or 'bcm2835'.